-Hol dir die aktuelle September-Ausgabe an einer unserer fast 3000 Auslegestellen im Rhein-Ruhrgebiet.
+Hol dir die aktuelle November-Ausgabe an einer unserer fast 3000 Auslegestellen im Rhein-Ruhrgebiet.
 Oder lies sie jetzt als

 Diese Veranstaltung ist bereits vorbei!